portno/odata-8-issue/README.md

 ```

 Steps to reproduce:
-Open the solution
+Open the solution with vs2019
 * restore
 * build
 * run

 The sample works with in memory database but you can change it to work with SQL too.

-Open the js folder
+Open the js folder.
+The script is written for node 14.15.
 * `npm install`
-* `npm run test`
+* `node test.js`

 Notice the output window in Visual Studio.
 You should see an exception.
 When you do, some responses will contain invalid json (concatenated results detected by the existence of `}{` sequence).